Alejandro Marqués

-Alejandro José Marqués Méndez (born 4 August 2000) is a professional footballer who plays as a forward for Primeira Liga club Estoril, on loan from Juventus.
+Alejandro José Marqués Méndez (born 4 August 2000) is a professional footballer who plays as a forward for Primeira Liga club Estoril and the Venezuela national team.

 Born in Venezuela, he represented Spain at youth level since 2019, and was part of the team that won the 2019 UEFA European Under-19 Championship.
 He moved to Spain at an early age and holds dual-citizenship.

 Club career

 Youth

 Born in Caracas, Marqués moved to Spain aged 13 and joined RCD Espanyol's youth setup in 2013.
 He subsequently moved to UFB Jàbac Terrassa in the following year, before joining FC Barcelona's Juvenil squad on 14 June 2017.

 Barcelona B

 Marqués made his senior debut with the reserves on 17 March 2018, coming on as a second-half substitute for Marcus McGuane in a 1–1 away draw against Lorca FC in the Segunda División championship.

 Juventus U23

 On 24 January 2020, Barcelona B sold Marqués to Juventus for €8.2 million, in exchange for Matheus Pereira on loan.
 He made his first appearance for Juventus U23 on 16 February, in a 2–1 Serie C away win over Monza.
 Marqués' first goal came on 13 July, in a 2–2 draw against Carrarese in the quarter-finals of the Serie C promotion play-offs.